Generate inventory for third-party integrations

 Verify the ClusterProfile sync is enabled

-Verify that ClusterProfile sync is enabled by verifying that the hub cluster membership includes the fleet-clusterinventory-management-cluster = true label.
+Verify that ClusterProfile sync is enabled by verifying that the hub cluster includes the fleet-clusterinventory-management-cluster = true label.
 To do so, use the following command:

-gcloud container fleet memberships describe MEMBERSHIP --location LOCATION
+gcloud container clusters describe CLUSTER --location LOCATION

 Replace the following::